SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-User-training/iRODS-advanced-User-training.md

 DATA_NAME = aliceInWonderland-EN.txt.utf-8
 ```

-But the metadata created for the *archive* collection at *bobZone* lies in the other iCAT database and we have no access to it.
+To query the metadata in the iCAT catalogue for *bobZone* we need to specify
+this using the *-z* flag of *iquest*.

 ```
 iquest "select COLL_NAME, DATA_NAME where \
 META_DATA_ATTR_NAME like 'Origin' and META_DATA_ATTR_VALUE like '%bobZone%'"

 CAT_NO_ROWS_FOUND: Nothing was found matching your query

+iquest -z bobZone "select COLL_NAME, DATA_NAME where \
+META_DATA_ATTR_NAME like 'Origin' and META_DATA_ATTR_VALUE like '%bobZone%'" Zone is bobZone
+COLL_NAME = /bobZone/home/di4r-user1#aliceZone/archive
+DATA_NAME = aliceInWonderland-EN.txt.utf-8
 ```

-**-->** Federated data and resource access but **no federated iCAT search**, also not for resources, so you have no means to find out about iRODS storage resources at the remote Zone.
+There is no standard way to query multiple iCAT catalogues with a single
+*iquest* command.

 #### Small exercise (10 min)

 Assume your "Original" *archive* collection on aliceZone is corrupted.
+How
-How would you find out where you can get a copy of that data and how would you restore the data?
+would you find out where you can get a copy of that data and how would you
+restore the data?

 #### Solution

 ```
 iquest "select META_COLL_ATTR_VALUE where META_COLL_ATTR_NAME like 'Replica' and COLL_NAME like '%archive%'" irsync -r -l i:\<answer from iquest\> i:/aliceZone/home/di4r-user1/archive irsync -r i:\<answer from iquest\> i:/aliceZone/home/di4r-user1/archive
 ```

 ## iRODS rules (30min)
 In the previous parts we did a lot of work manually: